 - 1. Who controlled Iraq before the British? - 2.
-Name the main ethnic and religious groups in Iraq. - 3.
+Name the main ethnic and religious groups in Irag. - 3.
 List three things the British did in Iraq, which made it difficult to govern.

-Discussion What could be some consequences of appointing an outsider (King Faisal) to rule and effect, forming an the new Iraq?
+Skills: Cause and effect, forming an opinion What could be some consequences of appointing an outsider (King Faisal) to rule the new Iraq?

 The paragraph says that decisions made by the British led to many problems in Iraq.
 Do you agree?
 Why or why not?